 5. Increase lead interaction with chatbots

 We live in the age of chatbots (or chat widgets).
-In fact, the global chatbot market is expected to surpass $994 million by 2024, a compound annual growth rate of 27%.
+In fact, the global chatbot market was estimated to be USD 430.9 million in 2020.

 Chatbots often enable you to create scripts based on previous interactions with leads or based on the content (URL) the reader is currently viewing.
 They can be extremely effective and time-saving when it comes to interaction with customers.